InfiMed-ORBIT: Aligning LLMs on Open-Ended Complex Tasks via Rubric-Based Incremental Training: ORBIT Framework

-\textbf{Rubric-Aware Reward Modeling.} Unlike conventional methods relying on sparse binary signals (e.g., exact answer matching), we construct a dense, semantic reward function derived from the generated rubrics $\mathcal{R}_q$.
+\textbf{Rubric-Aware Reward Modeling.} Instead of sparse binary rewards such as exact answer matching, we leverage rubric-guided criteria to define dense, semantically rich rewards.
 Let $\mathcal{M}_{\text{judge}}$ be the judge model and $r_j = (\text{crit}_j, w_j) \in \mathcal{R}_q$ be a specific criterion with weight $w_j$.
-The reward for a rollout $o_i$ is defined as the weighted sum of satisfied criteria:
+The reward for a rollout $o_i$ is defined as a signed sum of criterion-level judge outcomes:

-This formulation provides fine-grained feedback, enabling the model to align with complex medical reasoning steps rather than just the final conclusion.